kanaverse/bakana/README.md

 // TODO: add code here.
 ```

+Advanced users may prefer to store links to the data files rather than embedding them.
+This can be achieved using the `setCreateLink()` function to define a mechanism for creating application-specific links.
+For example, the **kana** application uses IndexedDB to cache each file for later use in the browser.

+# Loading analyses

-It is also reasonably straightforward to extract the various state and data files from a `*.kana` file.
+It is reasonably straightforward to extract the various state and data files from a `*.kana` file.

 ```js
 // TODO: add code here.